kaladaOpuiyo/ecr-mirror-sync/README.md

 ```
 ### helm

 Set `eks.amazonaws.com/role-arn` and `repository` in values.yaml file before running.
 If you are not using ISRA you can pass creds via env and app should work.
-We're only support using IRSA here.
+We only support using IRSA here.

 ```
 helm upgrade \